In the morning you will meet our tour guide in the lobby of the designated hotel.

 Dinner and overnight on the Sevan Peninsula.

-Saturday 20 April 2019: Armenia-Georgia: Alaverdi, Sanahin, Haghpat and Tbilisi Early in the morning we'll head to Georgia and say goodbye to biblical Armenia.
+Day Seven: Armenia-Georgia: Alaverdi, Sanahin, Haghpat and Tbilisi Early in the morning we'll head to Georgia and say goodbye to biblical Armenia.

 We'll drive north to Tbilisi and break the journey in the historical city of Dilijan, where we'll tour the well preserved city centre, and in the Soviet mining town of Alaverdi, where we'll enjoy slightly eerie post-industrial atmospheres, admire pretty hilltop churches (Haghpat and Sanahin) and pay a visit to the Soviet Air Force museum dedicated to Artyom Mikoyan, a local aerospace engineer and one of the main designers of the legendary MiG.